bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs.rst

       after creation.

 View Type
-   A view type defines the base layout of a User Dialog.
-Depending on the dialog type the view layouts vary and have the following
-   attributes:

-   **For the dialog types Html Dialog (JSF) and Offline Dialog (JSF)** the view type could be selected from a predefined list of layouts.
-   The list contains page and component layouts.
-Use a page layout for a standalone Html page, select a component layout to create a reusable Html component.
+   A view type defines how the User Dialog will be.
+It depends on the dialog type.
+You can choose if a User Dialog should be created with the *css grid*, so it acts responsive to the display width or not.
+If you want a reusable Html component, select a *Component* type.

+Layout
+   The layout can only be changed if you choose *Html Dialog* and not *Component* as view type.
+All your templates which are located in your webContent/layouts folder are listed here.

 Page 2: Dialog Data
 ^^^^^^^^^^^^^^^^^^^